Manuals for Distance Learning Applications

 - Presenting real life examples from the student’s environment

 Students will be given a day to respond to the probe, and the teacher may provide feedback promptly or once most students have responded.

 Teachers will measure student progress and proficiency level through the activities and assignments that students are given on the LMS.
 Points are awarded according to descriptive rubrics set by teachers for each individual subject, and rubrics may vary between different grade levels and different assignments.

 Teachers may measure student’s proficiency in specific skills and knowledge areas by setting interim online multiple-choice quizzes or assignments for grammar, composition, reading or recitations or solving problems, for which a specific time-frame and monitoring mechanism will be specified by the teacher.

 Students in grade 1 and 2 who require constant support from their parents may be provided with answer keys for self assessment at home.

-Teachers will provide daily constructive feedback for each student, depending on the students’ level of participation and engagement.
+Teachers will provide weekly constructive feedback for each student, depending on the students’ level of participation and engagement.

 Teachers will provide marks for quizzes and rubric descriptors as feedback to student assignments on a weekly basis.

 Parents may also report to the teachers on their child’s progress through parent assessment and monitoring at home.